LTUC/amman-dotnet-401d2/Lectures/Class37/Readme.md

 8. Alice recieves Bob's letter with number 5
 9. She then computes the `numberBobSent^secretAlice mod p` (5^2 mod 7 = 4)

-10. Bob receives Alice’s letter and does the same: `numberAliceSentsecretBob mod p`, in this case 25 mod 7 = 4.
+10. Bob receives Aliceâ€™s letter and does the same: `numberAliceSentsecretBob mod p`, in this case 25 mod 7 = 4.

 11. The shared secret is 4
 12. Whoever reads this letter can read `p`, `g`,`numberBobSent`, `numberaliceSent` however, they don't know the shared secret or bob and alice's ind. secret keys